Class Blog for Talland

 PE:

-That's all from us in Talland this week.
-We hope you have a wonderful weekend!
+That's all from Talland class this week.
+We hope you have a fantastic weekend!

-Signing off from Mr. Langley, Mr. Bishop and Mrs. Hodge.
+Signing off from Mr. Langley, Mr. Bishop and Miss.
+Colton.

 Image Gallery